domesticatedviking/TextyMcSpeechy/tts_dojo/TTS_dojo_guide.md

 # TTS Dojo

-The TTS Dojo is a simplified workflow for changing the voice of text-to-speech models using [rhasspy/piper](https://github.com/rhasspy/piper).
+- The TTS Dojo is a set of shell scripts that use [Piper TTS](https://github.com/rhasspy/piper) to produce custom text-to-speech models by finetuning pretrained Piper TTS checkpoint files.

-## Notes before we begin
-1. Piper must be installed before you can use the dojo.
-I recommend using `install_piper.sh` to ensure everything ends up in the expected locations.
-2. `tts_dojo/DOJO_CONTENTS` is the directory structure that will be cloned for each model you train.
-Don't change the contents of this folder unless you know what you're wanting to accomplish.
-3. Piper expects datasets that have sampling rates of either 16000Hz or 22050Hz.
-Low quality pretrained piper models use 16000Hz datasets, and 22050Hz datasets are used by medium and high quality models.
-TextyMcSpeechy automatically creates `wav` files at both of these sampling rates when you create your dataset by running `tts_dojo/DATASETS/create_dataset.sh`
+- Piper's training services are provided via a docker container called `textymcspeechy-piper`, which can either be downloaded from dockerhub or built locally.
+- Voice dojos automatically start the `textymcspeechy-piper` docker image by calling `TextyMcspeechy/run_container.sh` and stop it when training ends.
+- If you have set up custom pronunciation rules in `tts_dojo/ESPEAK_RULES`, these can be configured to be activated automatically when your container runs.
+A guide can be found [here](tts_dojo/ESPEAK_RULES/README_custom_pronunciation.md)

-## Gathering your training files.
+## About the training process
-You will need:
-- a dataset for your target voice consisting of a collection of audio files and a `metadata.csv` file containing the transcripts must be created in its own folder inside `tts_dojo/DATASETS`
-- a checkpoint file `.ckpt` of a [partially trained text-to-speech model](https://huggingface.co/datasets/rhasspy/piper-checkpoints/tree/main).
-Default checkpoint files should be stored in the folder structure found in `tts_dojo/PRETRAINED_CHECKPOINTS/default`.   `PRETRAINED_CHECKPOINTS/download_defaults.sh` can be used to download a complete set of default checkpoint files for your chosen language.   `PRETRAINED_CHECKPOINTS/languages/en-us.conf` can be used as a template if you wish to add support for more languages.
-Pull requests for those would be gratefully accepted.
-- It is also possible to force a specific starting checkpoint to be used by manually copying or symlinking it into `<your_dojo>/starting_checkpoint_override`

-## Usage
-1. `cd tts_dojo`
-2. your dataset must be scanned and repackaged before it can be used with the dojo.
-To do this, create a new folder in the `tts_dojo/DATASETS` folder, copy your audio files and metadata.csv file inside (WARNING: keep backups of your original files because this step will change them), and run `./create_dataset.sh <your_dataset_folder>`
-3. Default pretrained piper TTS checkpoint files for each voice type `[M/F]` and quality setting `[low, medium, high]` are to be stored in the folders found in `/tts_dojo/PRETRAINED_CHECKPOINTS`.
-You will need to add these files yourself, either by manually [downloading](https://huggingface.co/datasets/rhasspy/piper-checkpoints/tree/main) them and copying them into the appropriate folders or by running `download_defaults.sh`, which currently only includes a set of links for `en-us` language checkpoints.
-(Warning, running this script will download approximately 5GB of data)
-4. Once your dataset is created, run `./newdojo.sh <VOICE_NAME>` to create the directory structure (inside `<VOICE_NAME>_dojo`)  for the components of your new model.
-Note: newdojo.sh stores several paths in hidden files inside the dojo folder.
-If you move your dojo folder to another location after creating it, the scripts will not work unless you manually update the paths in `.BIN_DIR`, `.DOJO_DIR`, `.PIPER_PATH`, and `.TEXTY_DIR`.
-5. `cd <VOICE_NAME>_dojo`
-6. Run `./run_training.sh` and choose your dataset from the menu.
-This script will preprocess your dataset and then open the training environment.
-7. Training can take a long time (hours).
-If you choose to quit training, the next time you run `./run_training.sh` you will be given the option to resume where you left off.
+- The [quick_start_guide](https://github.com/domesticatedviking/TextyMcSpeechy/blob/docker-dev/quick_start_guide.md) contains everything you need to know about getting your first training session running
+- Be aware the provided training scripts delete all data stored in  `<VOICE_NAME>_dojo/training_folder/lightning_logs` at the beginning of each training run.
-8. The training scripts run in a multi-window environment provided by `tmux`.
+- When training starts, the training scripts run in a multi-window environment provided by `tmux`.
 The tmux session is named `training`.
-This session can be shut down from any terminal window with the command `tmux kill-session` if there is a problem and the normal ways of shutting the session down are unavailable.
+- The training session can be shut down from any terminal window with the command `tmux kill-session` if there is a problem and the normal ways of shutting the session down are unavailable.
-9. Warning:  If you are initiating training within the dojo in any way other than using the provided scripts, be aware that the provided scripts (specifically `scripts/train.sh` which is called by `run_training.sh`) always begin by deleting the contents of `<VOICE_NAME>_dojo/training_folder/lightning_logs` in order to ensure that generated checkpoint files will be found in a consistent location.
+- If your training session crashes you may need to manually bring down the textymcspeechy-piper docker image.
+Check its status by runnning `docker ps`
+- You can shut the docker container down manually by either:
+   1. navigating to the main `TextyMcSpeechy` folder and running `./stop_container.sh`
+   2. running `docker stop textymcspeechy-piper` from any terminal window.
+- The layout of the training panes isn't always ideal the first time you run a training session.
+You can drag the boundaries between panes around with your mouse to adjust them to your liking.
+The layout can be saved by clicking on the "CONTROL CONSOLE" pane and pressing `t`.
+This layout will be applied automatically on future training runs.

 ## What do the different windows in the training dojo do?
 0. `PIPER TRAINING RAW OUTPUT`  This pane contains all of the text generated by piper as it trains your model.
-For the most part you can ignore it.
+I generally recommend making this pane 2 rows tall since most of the information provided here isn't very useful.
+There are often many warnings that appear in this pane.
+Most of them can be ignored.
-   - You may see `rank_zero_warn (` appear for several minutes as training is initializing.
-This is normal.
+   - The best indicator that your training session is working properly is when  `rank_zero_warn (` appears at the bottom of this pane.
+It is normal for this to appear for several minutes as training is initializing.
    - You may see a warning about a low number of workers being a bottleneck.
 Currently the only way to resolve this is to modify piper's source code.
    - If you see an error related to `zip` files here, this usually means your starting checkpoint file is corrupted.
 Either restart training or delete the highest epoch checkpoint in the `voice_checkpoints` directory.
-   - If training doesn't start because of a missing `libcudnn_cnn_infer.so.8` and `libcuda.so` file, you can solve this by installing tensorflow.
-With your .venv activated, run `python3 -m pip install tensorflow[and-cuda]` (Enter this command exactly as it appears here, including the square brackets)

-1. `TENSORBOARD SERVER`  This pane is where the web server that lets you view graphs related to training progress runs.
+1. `TENSORBOARD SERVER`  This pane runs a web server that lets you view graphs related to training progress.
 Open http://localhost:6006 in your web browser if you want to see them.
-When the graph for "loss_disc_all" levels off, your model is probably almost ready.
+When the graph for `loss_disc_all` levels off, your model is probably almost ready.
+It isn't necessary to use this at all during training but I provide it for those who prefer a more quantitative approach than "listening to a model and seeing if it sounds good".
 2. `TTS MODEL EXPORTER` This pane contains piper's output when it converts a checkpoint file into a `.onnx` file.
-For the most part this can be ignored as well.
+It can be reduced to a single row high since it produces almost no output during normal operation.
-3. `CHECKPOINT GRABBER` This pane contains a script which allows you to periodically save one of the checkpoint files that piper generates during training and convert it into a text-to-speech model.
-Saving these files periodically as the model trains allows you to decide which version of the voice sounds the best.
-Please be careful with this tool as leaving it unattended and saving checkpoint files frequently could quite easily fill your entire hard drive -- each checkpoint file is over 800MB.
+3. `CHECKPOINT GRABBER` This pane runs a script which allows you to periodically save one of the checkpoint files that Piper generates during training and automatically convert it into a text-to-speech model.
+This allows allows you to decide when your model is done training by listening to which checkpoint's version of the voice sounds the best.
+Beware that leaving this tool unattended for a long time or saving checkpoint files frequently could quite easily fill your entire hard drive -- each checkpoint file is over 800MB.
+You can set up an automatic shutdown if your available storage falls below a certain threshold by editing the global SETTINGS.txt file in `tts_dojo/DOJO_CONTENTS` before creating a new voice dojo.
-4. `CONTROL CONSOLE`  Currently the only control available here is to shut down the training session.
-Select this pane and press `q`.
+4. `CONTROL CONSOLE` This pane displays information about the amount of storage your training session is using, and also provides several controls when it is selected.
+Select the CONTROL_CONSOLE pane by clicking it with a mouse or navigating to it with <CTRL>-B followed by arrow keys if you don't have a mouse, then:
+    -  To shut down training: press `q`.
+    -  To save the current tmux window layout: press `t`
+    -  To restore a previous tmux window layout: press `r`
-5. `VOICE TESTER` This allows you to hear what the voice associated with a saved checkpoint file sounds like.
-After at least one checkpoint has been saved, a list of voice files will appear in this window.
-Use the arrow keys to choose the voice you want to hear, then press `s` to have it speak the text in the `"Text to say:"` field.
-Any voice that appears in the voice tester pane is ready to be used in your Piper projects.
-You will find the voices in `<VOICE_NAME_dojo>/tts_voices`
+5. `VOICE TESTER` This pane allows you to hear what the voice associated with a saved checkpoint file sounds like.
+   -  After at least one checkpoint has been saved and exported, a list of voice files will appear in this window.
+   -  Select this window and use the arrow keys to highlight the version of the voice you want to hear, then press `s` to have it speak the text in the `"Text to say:"` field.
+   -  Any voice that appears in the voice tester pane is ready to be used in your Piper projects.
+   -  The finished voices are stored in  subfolders of `<VOICE_NAME_dojo>/tts_voices`